Future | Endoscape Colonoscopy, A Startup

 1. Development of hand-held and robotic assisted colon intubation system for screening colonoscopy and in-hospital

-assisted colon preparation for screening colonoscopy
+supplementary colon preparation for screening colonoscopy performed by a trained technician (backward compatible

-system in partnership with a GI endoscope manufacturer
+intubation system in partnership with a GI endoscope manufacturer

-with conventional tools, e.g., snares and forceps.
+polypectomy and ESD with conventional tools, e.g., snares and forceps.

 5. Development of robotic assisted endoluminal (colon) surgery system based on the robotic assisted colon intubation

-CORE TECHNOLOGICAL BASIS OF IMPROVED COLON INTUBATION
+CORE SCIENTIFIC & TECHNOLOGICAL BASIS OF IMPROVED COLON INTUBATION

-1. The known technical difficulties of intubating the colon is eased by employing a Push-Pull intubation operation,
+2. The known technical difficulties of intubating the colon is eased by employing a Push-Pull intubation operation,

 that is, an alternating actions of pushing the endoscope and pulling the colon over the endoscope to maintain a